MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-azure-310.md

 ## Before you start

 1. To avoid encountering issues building this project, it is strongly suggested that you create the project mentioned in this tutorial in a root or near-root folder (long folder paths can cause issues at build-time).
 2. Set up and test your HoloLens.
-If you need support setting up your HoloLens, [make sure to visit the HoloLens setup article](/hololens/hololens-setup).
+If you need support for this, [visit the HoloLens setup article](/hololens/hololens-setup).
 3. It is a good idea to perform Calibration and Sensor Tuning when beginning developing a new HoloLens App (sometimes it can help to perform those tasks for each user).

 For help on Calibration, please follow this [link to the HoloLens Calibration article](/hololens/hololens-calibration#hololens-2).